stoneassemblies/StoneAssemblies.MassAuth/README.md

         }

-3) With the following command you can test how if a rule fails.
-You will get an __unauthorized__ result.
-In this case The `primaryAccountNumber` length is not equals to 5.
+3) With the following command you can test how a rule fails.
+Notice the __unauthorized__ result.
+In this case the rule checks if the `primaryAccountNumber` length is not equals to 5.

         > curl http://localhost:6001/api/balance?PrimaryAccountNumber=123456